kawazoe/azure-search-emulator-js/README.md

 [Microsoft Azure Cognitive Search](https://azure.microsoft.com/en-us/products/cognitive-services/#overview) API.

-This emulator aims to provide a fast search engine, completely written in javascript, that can run in your browser or on the server, while matching the Microsoft Azure Cognitive Search API as close as possible.
+This emulator aims to provide a fast search engine, completely written in javascript, that can run in your browser or on the server, while matching the Microsoft Azure Cognitive Search API as closely as possible.

 ## Installation
 NPM: `npm i azure-search-emulator-js`